parente/tott/doc/assignments/setup.rst

 Package Control
 ~~~~~~~~~~~~~~~

-`Package Control`_ is an extension for SublimeText that lets you easily install a host of additional extensions, right from within Sublime.
+`Package Control`_ is an extension for SublimeText that lets you easily install a host of additional extensions from within Sublime.

 #.
 Visit the Package Control home page.
 #.
 Click the Installation tab.